Movement & Meaning: Managing Stress & Building Mental Strength Through Exercise

 Healthy Work: Putting the Good Back Into Work

 Work is not what it used to be.
-It's not valued, respected, or seen as inherently noble in and of itself like it used to be.
-The decline in the nobility of work is a tragedy because to put it simply: work is a good and honorable thing.
-There was a time when, and if, a man was working, he was happy and fulfilled.
+In our modern world, work isn’t valued and respected like it should be.
+Sadly, work seems to have lost much of its inherent meaning.
+The decline of work is a tragedy because to put it simply: work is a good and noble thing.
+There was a time when and if a person was working, he or she was likely happy, proud, and fulfilled.
+Work can be a noble and joyful pursuit, and it’s about much more than just making money.